Horsehair in Mattresses: What It Is, Benefits, and Long-Term Durability

 • The bed stays drier and more thermally balanced across seasons

-This makes horsehair especially appreciated by sleepers who tend to warm up at night or who want a mattress that feels cleaner and less “stuffy” over time.
+This is why horsehair is often chosen by people who warm up at night, those in humid environments, or anyone who wants a mattress that stays fresh-feeling over time.

 Resilience and support over time